 With the advancement in online automation and technology, ecommerce is skyrocketing.

-Today, there are more than 20 million websites worldwide.
+Today, there are more than 1.3 billion websites worldwide.
 From needles to toys and baby stuff to high-power aircraft engines and premium products, you can buy everything online with a few clicks only.

 But as they say, all that glitters is not gold.
 Despite having high traffic, many online businesses still generate revenues below their expectations.
 That is perhaps the biggest reason why many prospects leave your online store without purchasing anything.